Iowa Online Sports Betting in 2021

 Yes, the state of Iowa allows sports betting.
 Both retail and online sports betting were regulated by the 2019 sports betting bill, which came in the wake of the Supreme Court repealing PASPA, the federal law that previously banned all sports betting in United States of America.

 At this time, 19 casinos that operate in Iowa all have a sports betting license to their name.
-This license allows them to operate retail sports betting in their live establishments as well as up to 2 mobile betting apps and online betting sites for their customers.
+This license allows them to operate retail sports betting in their live establishments as well as multiple mobile betting apps and online betting sites for their customers.